-The Committee has a documented charter which is reviewed annually, and sets out the specific responsibilities delegated to the Committee by the Board.
+The Committee has a documented charter which is reviewed annually and was last updated as at 1 August 2017.
+This charter sets out the specific responsibilities delegated to the Committee by the Board.
 A copy of the Charter as well as a copy of the procedures adopted for the appointment of external auditors is available on the Company's website.